Fountain of Neptune, Mexico City

 The Fountain of Neptune (Spanish: Fuente de Neptuno) is installed in Mexico City's Alameda Central, in Mexico.
 The fountain has a bronze sculpture depicting Neptune, the Roman God of the sea.

+It was made in 1856 by Vital Gabriel Dubray, and cast in iron by the french company Val d'Osne.
+Originally destined for a high-class restaurant, it was placed in Alameda Central in 1889.